Best Place to See Orangutans in Sumatra: Our Top 6 Spots for Sumatran Jungle Trekking

 Remember, you are in their home and you must respect them.
 Humans can pass on a multitude of illnesses to primates, some of which may prove to be fatal.

-If you stop for a snack during your trek, take your rubbish with you; even if it’s organic, if you’ve been munching on some fruit and leave the skins or leftovers in the jungle “for the animals,” you may be leaving more than you bargained for in the way of germs and bacteria.
+If you stop for a snack during your trek, take your rubbish with you; even if it’s organic.
+If you’ve been munching on some fruit and leave the skins or leftovers in the jungle “for the animals,” you may be leaving more than you bargained for in the way of germs and bacteria.

-This Post Has 5 Comments
+This Post Has 9 Comments